-Your car is equipped with audible front brake wear indicators.
-When the brake pads wear to point that they should be replaced, they will make a "screeching" sound when the wheels are rolling and when the brakes are applied.
+Your car is equipped with audible brake wear indicators.
+When the brake pads need to be replaced, the wear indicators will make a "screeching" sound or a high pitch chirp.

 Due to some driving habits or climates, brakes may "squeal" when you first apply them or when you have them partially applied; this is normal, and does not indicate excessive wear.
 The wear indicator makes a "screeching" sound while the brakes are applied.